 Runners looking for a new challenge, swimmers wanting a finish line, or anyone drawn to training across three disciplines.
 If you already swim, bike, or run with any regularity, you're likely more prepared than you think.

-A bike and helmet are the baseline — most bikes work fine for a first sprint.
+A pair of goggles, a bike, a helmet, and shoes you're comfortable running in are the baseline.
+Most bikes work fine for a first sprint.
 If you're not a comfortable swimmer, pool access and a few lessons before race day will go a long way.
-A wetsuit helps in colder Midwest open water.
+A wetsuit helps in cold open water.

 Recommended starting point

-The shortest official distance — 750m swim, 20km bike, 5km run.
+The shortest official distance — 750m swim, 20K bike, 5K run.
 Three disciplines means three movements to train for, and race day never gets monotonous.
 You're always moving, pushing yourself, without repetitive overload on any one movement.

 Founder's take